tanushreebanerjee/generative-detection/README.md

-# Generative Detection via Inverse Neural Rendering
+# OD-VAE: Inverting Generation for 3D Object Detection
 This repository is the official implementation of [OD-VAE: Inverting Generation for 3D Object Detection]().

 > TODO: [Arxiv]() | [BibTex]()